 Yosemite National Park is open.
 Park entry requires reservations.

 To ensure the health of visitors, staff and residents, the park has introduced a new day-use reservation system and is implementing a variety of safety measures.
 Please visit nps.gov/yose for the latest information on the park’s reservation system and COVID-19 protocols.

 - Yosemite Conservancy events, programs and services: See below, and stay in touch with us on social media and via our email updates.

-- Yosemite National Park reopening plan and reservation system: nps.gov/yose
+- Yosemite National Park reservation system and COVID-19 updates: nps.gov/yose

 - Yosemite Hospitality lodging and services: travelyosemite.com

 - Yosemite Area Regional Transportation System (YARTS): yarts.com

 - National Park Service COVID-19 updates: nps.gov/aboutus/news/public-health-update.htm